Saturday, January 29, 2022

 even after the yell

-ing lady was long
+ing lady is long

-gone; she was com
+gone; she is com

-ing undone, had a
+ing undone, has a

 stark look of alarm